AkashKV-1998/Warehouse-Management-System/README.md

 once the algorithm goes through all the node possibilities it automatically provides with a shortest possible distance the object can be accessed thus improves the efficiency of the warehouse.

-Steps in finding the shortest path of warehouse management problem ● Set a root node
+Steps in finding the shortest path of warehouse management problem:

+● Set a root node

 ● Iterating through all the unvisited route

 ● Setting all the nodes shortest distance is infinity to be updated in further iterations

 · Running the iteration to all the unvisited nodes and update the path for the shortest distance

-o Where the current node is kept in memory and the weight of the subsequent node is added o If the value of the added combination of the path is lesser than the previous distance in any iteration then the distance is updated
+o Where the current node is kept in memory and the weight of the subsequent node is added

+o If the value of the added combination of the path is lesser than the previous distance in any iteration then the distance is updated

 · Same way all the connected nodes of the network are compared and the least possible path is updated and printed for both the employee for accessing the rack and the customer it provides an interface and transparency.